 This can be used to promote a foreign company in Oman and introduce its products to Omani companies as a non-trading ‘shop-window’.

 Representative offices are governed by the Representative Office Regulatory Law.
-A representative office of a foreign company is legally distinct form a branch office of a foreign company in that it is only permitted to promote its parent company’s activities.
-Therefore, if a parent company deals in the sale and/or production of certain products and opens a representative office in Oman, the office will only be able to promote and market the sale and/or production of such products and facilitate contracts in Oman.
+A representative office of a foreign company is legally distinct from a branch office of a foreign company in that it is only permitted to promote its parent company’s activities.
+Therefore, if a parent company deals in the sale and/or production of certain products and opens a representative office in Oman, the office can only promote and market the sale and/or production of such products and facilitate contracts in Oman.

 The Trade Representative Office is allowed to perform in the following manner:

-Contact clients to acquaint them with its foreign establishment and companies that it represents their services and production in order to widen its distribution circle.
+- Contact clients to acquaint them with its foreign establishment and companies that it represents their services and production to widen its distribution circle.

-Contact exporters and the sellers of materials and semi-manufactured material needed by the authorities it represents and removing barriers that obstruct the arrival of these materials to the authorities quickly.
+- Contact exporters and the sellers of materials and semi-manufactured material needed by the authorities it represents and remove barriers that obstruct the arrival of these materials to the authorities quickly.

 Again, there is no need for an Omani partner and the foreign party can own 100% of the business.
 However, this is not an option for many companies who are looking to trade in products and services delivered in Oman.